The Ultimate Guide: 200+ Tableau Interview Questions and Answers to Secure a Tableau Role

 - Cannot reference Measure Names/Measure Values in calculations.

-- Cannot define the width of columns individually.
+- We cannot define the width of columns individually.

-- Cannot control the display, selection, order, sorting of columns in view data option for a worksheet view.
+- Can’t control the display, selection, order, sorting of columns in view data option for a worksheet view.

 67. How is a workbook version controlled in Tableau?